ROMEO MUST DIE: ALTERNATE THIRD ACT

 "Are you going to be okay?"
 She quietly and caringly asked.

 They had both lost members of their family.
-In their periods of mourning, they found a new kind of family, not fraternal or paternal, but a family of love and understanding.
+In their periods of mourning, they found a new family of love, of understanding.
 It would be this kiss that began it.
 Even after they completed their kiss, she couldn't tear her gaze away from his handsome face.

-"Let's go," she said.
+"Let's go," Trish said.